ombulabs/blog/_posts/2016-05-16-dry-your-test-unit.markdown

 [DRY](http://c2.com/cgi/wiki?DontRepeatYourself) my specs, I take it.

-Today I wrote a spec to make sure that we gracefully ignore SPAMmy contact requests in the Ombu Labs
+Today I wrote a spec to make sure that we gracefully ignore SPAMmy contact requests in the OmbuLabs
 [contact page](https://www.ombulabs.com/contact).
 It initially looked like this:

 ```ruby